khiav223577/multi_range/README.md

 ## Usage

-Like `Range`, but interact with a group of ranges.
+Allow you to manipulate a group of ranges.

 ### Sample
 ```rb